 In this article we will cover the following topics in detail:

 - What happens to a deliverable after it is created?

 Let us take a look and understand deliverables in project management.

 What is a Deliverable?

-A deliverable is any product, service or result that must be completed in order to finish a project.
+A deliverable is any product, service, or result that must be completed to finish a project.

 The writers of the current PMBOK® Guide and many other project management professionals across the globe, advocate that the Work Breakdown Structure should be based on these project deliverables rather than the tasks needed to create these deliverables.
 While creating a Work Breakdown Structure, these deliverables are further broken down into smaller pieces.
 This process of decomposition continues until all deliverables are small enough to be considered as work packages.

 Looking forward to enhancing your project management skills?
 Take our project management certification course today and take your project management career to new heights.